PEACE RESEARCH INSTITUTE OSLO

 And yet.

-If we compare the repressive Asian governments to other governments, some interesting figures reveal themselves.
+If we compare repressive Asian governments to other governments, some interesting figures reveal themselves.
 Out of the 50 cities with the highest amounts of homicides in 2018, 3 are in Africa and 47 in the Americas.
 The negotiated peace in Guatemala was followed by a spike in murders.
 This hasn't happened in Asia.
 This should matter.

 If we look at life expectancy at birth, every country has seen a dramatic increase, with Cambodia making the leap from 33 to 68.
 This is huge.